pedrorfigueiredo/galantes/README.md

 "Galantes Store" is an e-commerce prototype app.

-It is made in Node.js + MongoDB.
+Created using Node.js + Express + MongoDB.

 ## Install